Investments in the Reef

 - Identify the span of activities where funds are being used to deliver outcomes for the GBR.

 The investment baseline provided information on major investments across program areas.
-The breadth of commitment and contributions to the GBR is substantial and delivered through a range of partners, including traditional owners, industry, farmers, philanthropic organisations, government and members of the local community.
+It also demonstrated the significant breadth of commitment and contributions to the GBR from a range of partners, including traditional owners, industry, farmers, philanthropic organisations, Government and members of the local community.
+This work subsequently informed the development of the Reef 2050 Investment Framework.

-For years the resources sector has provided voluntary financial and in-kind investments to GBR projects and more recently actions required to meet the targets of the Reef 2050 Plan.
-These contributions are additional to the considerable compliance investments already delivered to initiatives such as extensive monitoring, field management and research.
+For years the resources sector has provided voluntary financial and in-kind investments to GBR projects and more recently actions required to meet the targets of the Reef 2050 Plan, including but not limited to:

-- The operation of regional partnerships, such as the Fitzroy Partnership for River Health and Gladstone Healthy Harbour Partnership, aimed at managing, monitoring and reporting on key reef health indicators;
+- The operation of regional partnerships aimed at managing, monitoring and reporting on key Reef health indicators, such as:

-- The restoration and management of critical ecosystems and habitats, such as the Raine Island turtle recovery project;
+- The restoration and management of critical ecosystems and habitats, such as the $7.95 million Raine Island turtle recovery project (see video below);

 - The operation of local community stewardship groups, such as the Indigenous Land and Sea Ranger Program, and associated programs; and

-- The ongoing monitoring of water quality across the GBR, such as the Future Reef MAP ocean chemistry project.
+- The ongoing monitoring of water quality across the GBR, such as the $2 million Future Reef ocean chemistry project (see video below).